stubbedev/srv/README.md

 ## How It Works

-1. **Link** - Creates a docker-compose config for nginx to serve your directory
+- **Local (`*.test`)** - Uses mkcert for trusted local SSL certificates
-2. **Start** - Spins up the container with Traefik labels
+- **Production** - Uses Let's Encrypt for automatic SSL certificates
-3. **Access** - Traefik routes `https://mysite.test` to your container
+- **Traefik** - Routes requests to your containers based on domain

-For directories with an existing `docker-compose.yml`, srv adds Traefik configuration without creating nginx.
+For static directories, srv generates an nginx container.
+For directories with `docker-compose.yml`, srv adds Traefik labels to your existing services.

 ## Configuration